Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-04-bouncing-shapes.md

 Multiplying movement by -1 is where the magic happens.
 After movement is multiplied by -1, the movement variable gets added back to the x variable.
 However, now, movement is -7, and movement doesn't get multiplied by -1 again because x is not greater or equal to 800.

 Cool right?
 However, what about the other side?
 Do you think you can do it?

+<a href="https://umontana.zoom.us/recording/share/THnkqC-qVmVlY8bvZrnOvEYncfCfuxJcfKav8morgmawIumekTziMw" target="_new" style="font-family:Ariel; font-size:32px;">Click here for this section's Video</a>